DanferWang/Basic_Level_work/Google_Ngrams/readme.md

 #### Grid Search

 ​	Learning from hyper-parameter tuning in machine learning, I design a brute force grid search among 18 frequency features which consumes a huge computation.
 It is a valid method to find the best selection of frequency features.
+One of the best combination is ['ngram_50y_max', 'ngram_100y_max', 'ngram_400y_mean', 'ngram_500y_max'] which contributes to the kappa of 0.71443.